Civil-military cooperation in aviation

 Local and sub-regional airspace management support system

-Our two governance bodies are the Civil-Military Stakeholder Committee (CMSC) and Military Air Traffic Management Board (MAB) .
-For more information on their activities and responsibilities, go to our advisory and consultative groups section.
+Our governance bodies are the Civil-Military Stakeholder Committee (CMSC) and the Military ATM Board (MAB) .
+For more information on their activities and responsibilities, see our advisory and consultative groups section.